COLOSSIANS

 New life!
 God gives us new life in different ways.
 He created our bodies before we were born, He gave me spiritual renewal in 1986, He is constantly opening my eyes to more of His knowledge and truth, and, He will give me a new body when I get to spend eternity with Him in Heaven.
 Praise the Lord!
 (DRM 10/21/2000)

-3:12 And so, as those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness and patience;
+3:12 So, as those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness and patience;

 Some items in this list are natural to me and others I need work on.
 It depends on the circumstance.
 I can see my compassion growing, but patience needs work and humility may be work in the future.
 I have to lean on my Lord Jesus Christ for all.
 (DRM 10/22/2000)